 Before describing our simulation, we first give a brief review of the 1-persistent Carrier Sense Multiple Access with Collision Detection (CSMA/CD) protocol.
 Assume that n stations attach to the Ethernet link (Figure 2).
 A station senses the medium before sending a packet and sends the packet immediately after the medium is idle.
 If a collision is detected while sending a packet, the station sends out a jam signal and exponential backoff scheme is employed.
-Upon a collision, the station waits for a random time chosen from the interval $[0, 2 \times \text{max propagation}]$ delay] before retransmitting the collided packet.
-If retransmission fails, the station backs off again for a random time chosen from the interval with double length of the previous one.
-Each subsequent collision doubles the backoff interval length until the retransmission succeeds (the backoff interval is reset to its initial value upon a successful retransmission of packet).
+Upon a collision, the station waits for a random time chosen from the interval $[0, 2 \times \text{max} \text{ propagation} delay]$ before retransmitting the collided packet.
+If retransmission fails, the station backs off again for a random time chosen from the interval collision doubles the backoff interval length until the retransmission succeeds (the backoff interval is reset to its initial value upon a successful retransmission of packet).
 If the backoff interval becomes too large (e.g. after 16 retransmission), the packet is dropped and the backoff interval is reset.